rajesharora27/dap/docs/CONTEXT.md

 - **Visual Consistency**: Replaced text-based chips with standardized icons (Article, Video) across all task lists.
 - **Terminology Updates**: Renamed "Telemetry" column to "Validation Criteria" to better reflect business purpose.
 - **Bug Fixes**: Resolved issue where Tags were hidden in Solution Adoption Plans due to data stripping and stale column preferences.

+### Version 3.4.0 (December 29, 2025)

+#### Robust Solution Sync & Architecture Refactor

+**Overview**: Significant improvements to the solution synchronization engine and extraction of shared business logic into a dedicated service.

+**Key Changes:**
+1.  **CustomerAdoptionService**: Created a new backend service (`backend/src/modules/customer/customer-adoption.service.ts`) to centralize AdoptionPlan and SolutionAdoptionPlan synchronization logic.
+2.  **Explicit Sequence Sync**: Guaranteed task ordering by explicitly synchronizing `sequenceNumber` from the source product/solution definitions during both creation and sync operations.
+3.  **Recursive Syncing**: Implemented recursive synchronization where syncing a Solution Adoption Plan automatically triggers a refresh of all underlying Product Adoption Plans.
+4.  **Field Parity**: Ensured all task metadata (outcomes, releases, description, weights, tags, telemetry attributes) are robustly updated when a source definition changes.
+5.  **Deleted Attributes Cleanup**: Improved the cleanup of orphaned telemetry attributes and outcomes during the sync process to prevent data stale-out.

 ### Version 2.9.5 (December 22, 2025)